-4. You and Your Divorce Attorney Should Have Compatible Personalities
+4. You and Your Attorney Should Have Compatible Personalities

-It is important to hire a divorce attorney who has a personality that is compatible with your own.
-In a divorce proceeding, you may be working closely with your attorney for a long time.
+It is important to hire an attorney who has a personality that is compatible with your own.
+In a divorce proceeding, you may be working closely with your local attorney for a long time.

 It is important to make sure that you like your attorney, that you feel like they are working for you, and that they are protecting your best interests.
-Personality is a key but overlooked trait in finding the best Austin divorce attorney for you.
+Personality is a key but overlooked trait in finding the best legal counsel for you.

 5. Get a Reference from a Family Member or Friend

-Getting a reference from a family member or friend will help you get the best divorce lawyer in Austin.
-Because divorce is so common, you might know someone who went through a divorce and worked with a great divorce attorney.
+Getting a reference from a family member or friend will help you get the best lawyer Because divorce is so common, you might know someone who went through it and worked with a great attorney.

-If you are struggling to find the right divorce attorney for you, ask a friend or family member for a referral.
-That simple question can be a key step in leading you to the best divorce attorney in Austin.
+If you are struggling to find the right attorney for you, ask a friend or family member for a referral.
+That simple question can be a key step in leading you to a good attorney.

 6. Check Your Lawyer’s History

 Whether your divorce goes to trial or not, it’s normally a good idea to hire an attorney who has successful experience in the courtroom.
 You want someone who can successfully negotiate for you in a settlement with your spouse’s lawyer or in the courtroom.

 In addition, ask your attorney if he or she is familiar with the family law judges in your jurisdiction.
 This knowledge will help your lawyer adapt the strategy of your case for the greatest chance of success.